dojo/docs/util/doh.rst

 The easiest tests to get running in DOH are those that are built into Dojo itself, so let's start there.

-Ensure your web server or equivalent is running[#], so you can see the dojo files in your web browser, and navigate to the URL "util/doh/runner.html".
+Ensure your web server or equivalent is running#pywebserver, so you can see the dojo files in your web browser, and navigate to the URL "util/doh/runner.html".
 You should type the full URL into your browser's address bar, which might be something like:

 ``http://localhost/dojo/util/doh/runner.html``